jerseycheese/BootHillGM/README.md

 # BootHillGM Project

-BootHillGM is an iOS app providing an AI-driven virtual Game Master for the Boot Hill tabletop RPG, offering an engaging, user-friendly experience for solo players in the Western genre.
+BootHillGM is a cross-platform mobile app providing an AI-driven virtual Game Master for the Boot Hill tabletop RPG, offering an engaging, user-friendly experience for solo players in the Western genre.
+Built with React Native, it's designed to run on both iOS and Android devices.

 ## Key Features (MVP)